 Future studies of EC in Florida’s waterbodies should focus on waterbodies directly impacted by known sources of EC (e.g. river segments continually impacted by wastewater overflows).
 This will allow FDEP to tailor the analyte list and sampling methods for known compounds.
 Additional studies should be used to determine waterbodies for EC sampling (e.g. waterbodies known to have water quality impairments due to biologic metrics for which no known pollutant is identified).
 To study bioaccumulative effects and address concerns related to public health, a fish and sediment study could provide information on the persistence of EC.
 These studies could pair whole grab samples with biological community (e.g. fish, invertebrates) monitoring to provide information on the current state of the ecosystem and insight on what concentrations affect a targeted community.
 Finally, periodic statewide sample surveys for indicators of EC should be conducted so that we can track the extent of waters impacted by these compounds.

-Supplemental information including a summary of detections is available at the following link.
+Supplemental information including a summary of EC detections is available at the following link.

 Acknowledgements